 - 3 Tbsp hummus

-- Sea salt and black pepper (to taste)
+- 1/4 tsp each sea salt and black pepper

 Instructions

-- Preheat oven to 450 degrees F (232 C) and lightly spritz a 9.5-inch pie pan (as original recipe is written // adjust if altering batch size) with non-stick spray.
+- CRUST: Preheat oven to 450 degrees F (232 C) and lightly spritz a 9.5-inch pie pan (as original recipe is written // adjust if altering batch size) with non-stick spray.

 - Bake for 25-30 minutes or until golden brown all over.
 Set aside.
 When you take out the crust, lower oven heat to 400 degrees F (209 C).

-- Remove veggies from oven, add to a mixing bowl and top with the tofu mixture.
+- Remove veggies from oven, add to a mixing bowl, and top with the tofu mixture.
 Toss to coat, then add to the crust and spread into an even layer.

 - Bake quiche at 375 degrees F (190 C) for a total of 30–40 minutes or until the top appears golden brown and firm.
 If the crust begins to get too brown, loosely tent the edges with foil.